ProtoXylos/TheNidavellirProject-Free/README.md

   In case of an error during the notetrack time retrieval, the patch triggers a notification with the message "error occurred while retrieving notetrack time."
 This ensures that errors are properly reported, making it easier to identify and fix issues related to notetrack time retrieval.

 ---
+#### **Lobby UI Host Data Transmitted Fix**

+**Problem**:
+In multiplayer lobbies, the `LobbyUI_HostDataTransmitted` function may fail to properly handle the transmission of host data, leading to issues with data synchronization or improper handling of lobby state during host transmissions.
+This can result in inconsistent or broken lobby behaviors, particularly when transmitting important host-related information.

+**Solution**:
+This patch addresses the issue by modifying the behavior of the `LobbyUI_HostDataTransmitted offset(0x1F029F0)` function to ensure reliable transmission of host data and proper handling of lobby states.
+The solution includes the following:

+- **Reliable Host Data Transmission**:
+  The patch provides a fixed implementation for the `LobbyUI_HostDataTransmitted offset(0x1F029F0)` function, ensuring that data transmission for host information is always handled correctly.
+The function now returns a fixed value of `true`, indicating that the host data transmission is always considered successful, preventing any failures during the process.

+- **Simplified Handling for Lobby Type**:
+  The function accepts the `LobbyType` parameter, but the patch ensures that the logic for processing different lobby types is simplified.
+By always returning `true`, the patch bypasses any complex checks or potential failures, ensuring a smooth and uninterrupted host data transmission process in all scenarios.

+- **Prevents Data Synchronization Issues**:
+  With this modification, the patch ensures that host data is consistently transmitted without the risk of synchronization issues that might otherwise occur if the transmission was unsuccessful or encountered errors.

+---

 ### More Patches Coming
 This is just the first in a series of patches that will address various other vulnerabilities and crash exploits within **Call of Duty: Black Ops 3**.
 Future updates will further improve stability and security across multiplayer and lobby systems.